pmctire/moze/README.md

 Moze
 ====

-A dead simple expressjs middleware for doing activity based authorization.
+A dead simple expressjs middleware for activity based authorization.
 It lets you easily define what routes your users are allowed to access.

 Moze is an __authorization__ middleware.
 This is not the same thing as authentication.
 If you're looking for an authentication middleware, we recommend